polysyllabic/chaos/docs/chaosConfigFiles.md

 Modifiers can set options from the menu.
 To do so, TCC needs to know the layout of the menu.

-Note that the features currently implemented were primarily designed to accommodate the menuing system of TLOU2 and is likely missing features needed to support some other games.
+Note that the features currently implemented were primarily designed to accommodate the menuing system of TLOU2 and are likely missing features needed to support some other games.
 Please submit requests for new features if TCC cannot navigate your game's menu with the current feature set.

 TCC navigates the menu by issuing sequences of commands.
-If you use menuing options, your configuraiton file must define those sequences under the specific names listed here.
+If you use menuing options, your configuration file must define those sequences under the specific names listed here.
 The commands executed by each sequence can be customized to the appropriate button presses for each game.